firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 Specifies a pre-canned set of strategies and directives to pass to the bitstream build.
 Note, these are implemented differently on different host platforms, but try to optimize for the same things.
-Strategies supported across both Vitis, Xilinx U250, and EC2 F1 include:
+Strategies supported across both Vitis, Xilinx Alveo U250, and EC2 F1 include:

  - ``TIMING``: Optimize for improved fmax.
  - ``AREA``: Optimize for reduced resource utilization.